Rasberry crazy ant: Description

 The ant is about 3 mm (or about 1/8 inches) long, thus smaller than the red imported fire ant, Solenopsis invicta.
 It is covered with reddish-brown hairs.
 Their larvae are plump and hairy, with a specific conformation of mouthparts and unique mandible morphology that allows for precise species identification.
 The colonies live under stones or piles; they have no centralized nests, beds, or mounds.
 They tend aphids for honeydew, feed on small insects and vertebrates, and forage on plants, especially for sweet materials.
 The ants appear to prefer the warmth and moisture of the coast.

-N. fulva has been a pest in rural and urban areas of Colombia, South America, where it displaced all other ant species.
+N. fulva has been a pest in rural and urban areas of Colombia, and South America, where it displaced all other ant species.
 There, small poultry such as chickens have died of asphyxiation while larger animals, such as cattle, have been attacked around the eyes, nostrils, and hooves.
 Grasslands have dried out because of the increase in plant-sucking insect pests (hemipterans), which the ants cultivate to feed on the sugary "honeydew" that they excrete.

 When attacked, these ants, like other formicine ants, can bite (but not sting) and excrete formic acid through a hairy circle or acidopore on the end of the abdomen, using it as a venom, which causes a minute pain that quickly fades.
 Formic acid was named after the Latin word formica (ant), because it was first distilled from ants in the 17th century.
 Uniquely, the tawny ant also uses formic acid as an antidote against the venom alkaloids of the fire ant (known as solenopsins).
 The venom alkaloids of fire ants have been demonstrated to be strongly paralytic against competitor species, thus the tawny crazy ant may have developed a resistance by acid-immobilisation of the venom toxins.

 Tawny crazy ants were found to displace other ant species in their native Argentina and later the US, including the red imported fire ant.
 This was first thought to be due to exploitative and interference competition.